geekfarm

 keyop-messenger is a pub-sub messaging library.

-It's small (<10k lines of code), very lightweight, and will run very comfortably on an old raspberry pi.
+It's small (~5k lines of code and ~10k lines of tests) very lightweight, and will run very comfortably on an old raspberry pi.

 Similar to Kafka, it provides named channels that services can use to communicate.
-Processes can easily publish messages to one or more channels, and/or subscribe to one or more channels to receive messages that are being published.
+Processes can easily publish and/or subscribe to one or more channels.

 When a message gets published to a channel, it gets written to a file on disk.
 If the publisher gets back a successful response from Publish(), that means the message was successfully committed to disk.